Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 How to hire a sales enablement manager

-A sales enablement manager bridges the gap between sales, marketing and operations.
-They ensure reps have the right content, tools, training and data to sell effectively and consistently.
+A sales enablement manager bridges the gap between sales, marketing and operations, ensuring reps have the right content, tools, training and data to sell effectively and consistently.

-An ideal candidate for most brands will have a strong sales background and excellent communication skills.
-They’ll also be comfortable researching and implementing cross-departmental strategies.
+Look for candidates who have a strong sales background and excellent communication skills.

 Final thoughts

-Try Pipedrive free for 14 days to streamline your sales process and give your reps the support they need to close more deals.
+Try Pipedrive free for 14 days to streamline your sales process, improve visibility across your pipeline and help your reps close more deals consistently.